Metrizable uniform spaces: Cone, join and mapping cylinder

-\begin{definition}[Rectilinear cone and join] Let $V$ be a vector space.
+Let $V$ be a vector space.
 Given two subsets $S,T\incl V$, their {\it rectilinear join} $S\cdot T$ is the union of $S$, $T$, and all straight line segments with one endpoint in $S$ and another in $T$.
 Obviously, rectilinear join is associative.

 We define the {\it rectilinear cone} $cS=(S\x\{0\})\cdot\{(0,1)\}\incl V\x\R$.
 We identify $S$ with $S\x\{0\}\incl cS$.